 Once you're ready, click Apply changes to continue.

-Adding a Checkpoint
+Adding a Walkthrough

 Adding a Custom Message